-The opening shot follows Genesis walking in the middle of the street, obstructing traffic and seemingly inhabiting his own mind as he pays little heed to the world around him.
-Curtis’ performance in these moments feel reminiscent of Geoffrey Rush in 1996’s Shine (dir.
-Scott Hicks), as he prattles endlessly to little substance, he also displays a remarkable comprehension of memory and strategy when he encounters a used chess set and rearranges the pieces to enact a flawless match-up.
-The scene upthrusts the mystique of the character when we see him as a healthily curious child, learning chess for the first time from his brother.
-These crucial moments help establish the three biggest challenges in Genesis’ life: chess, his mental illness and his brother, Ariki.
+The opening shot follows Genesis as he walks down the middle of the street, obstructing traffic and inhabiting a world seemingly in which he is the only participant.
+Curtis’ performance almost feels reminiscent of Geoffrey Rush in Shine (dir.
+Scott Hicks) as he prattles endlessly.
+But while in these ‘states’ Genesis also displays a remarkable comprehension of memory and strategy when he encounters an isolated chess set.
+He rearranges the pieces to enact a flawless match-up.
+The mystique of this crucial establishing moment is quietly interrupted when the film cuts to a young Genesis as a healthy, curious child learning chess for the first time from his older brother.

 As we follow Genesis into the home of his brother in present day, we quickly meet his son Mana, a confrontational teenager who imposes a false sense of ruggedness to impress the gang that both he and his father are adopted into.
 The gang’s leader, a rotund beast of man, constantly tests the young man’s forbearance through physical abuse.
 Genesis, on the other hand, sees through his nephew’s “tough-guy” façade.
 But he soon finds himself confronted with a moral dilemma once it’s implied that his brother may be turning a blind eye to Mana’s abuse.